Two invariant subalgebras of rational Cherednik algebras: Abstract

 \section{Abstract}

 Originally motivated by connections to integrable systems, two natural subalgebras of the rational Cherednik algebra have been considered in the literature.
-The first is the subalgebra generated by all degree zero elements and the second is the Dunkl angular momentum subalgebra.
+The first is the subalgebra of all degree zero elements and the second is the Dunkl angular momentum subalgebra.

 In this article, we study the ring-theoretic and homological properties of these algebras.
 Our approach is to realise them as rings of invariants under the action of certain reductive subgroups of $\SL_2$.
 This allows us to describe their centres.
 Moreover, we show that they are Auslander--Gorenstein and Cohen--Macaulay and, at $t = 0$, give rise to prime PI-algebras whose PI-degree we compute.